Dwifiqkri/Image-Overlay-Z/README.md

     ```
 3. The application window will open, allowing you to select your language and begin the process.

+Or open the page "Index.html" that is the recently created web version of the program.

 For a detailed step-by-step guide, please refer to our **[User Manual](User_Manual.md)**.

 ### 🤝 How to Contribute